TWRA Weekly Fishing Report

 Report Contributor, Nathan Rogers, Region III, Creel Clerk

-The weather was hot throughout the weekend with lows in the upper 60s and highs around 90.
-The rain finally decided to take a break for a few days.
-The current throughout the reservoir is slightly higher than normal.
-Water temps throughout the lake are rising but still much cooler in the upper river section.
-Visibility has improved throughout the lake.
+The weather was cooler in the mornings this weekend, with lows in the mid-50s and highs throughout the day reaching around 83.
+Current throughout the reservoir returned to normal.
+Water temperatures are fluctuating again due to warmer days.
 The water levels are at full pool; the latest depth recorded is below.
-For any discharge or lake elevation info, check out the TVA Lake Info App.
+For any discharge or elevation info, check out the TVA Lake Info App.

 Reservoir Conditions